 A month and a half has flown by in a ‘blissful state of beingness’!
 (Does such a word even exist … it should ! 😂 ?)

 The sound of roosters waking us up during the first few weeks is always a tad annoying but soon enough, even through that racket, we can easily stay asleep 😊!
 The muscles and tendons in our feet and legs have long grown accustomed to the uneven cobbly surfaces that make up every ‘sidewalk’ … I loosely use that description … they are angled cobbled paths, usually a foot or two wide with all manner of possible tripping obstructions poking through the cobblestones 😗 … and oh my, the roads of San Miguel??
 Roads?? 😂!!
-Dare I say, all of these quirks so very particular to San Miguel form a part of this tiny city’s ‘charm’ and character!
+Dare I say, all of these quirks so very particular to San Miguel, form a part of this tiny city’s ‘charm’ and character!
 One learns early to stop …. not continue walking … when you want to look around 😂!